 The CrossOver Software Installer is an assistant that will guide you through the process of installing Windows software.
-It can be launched from the Tools \rightarrow Install Software... menu or from the Bottle Manager Applications tab.
+It can be launched from the Tools $\rightarrow$ Install Software... menu.
 It can also be run from the command-line as follows: